Skip to main content

 Band Conditions

-Below the solar indices, the dashboard shows condition ratings for up to four HF bands.
+At the top of the dashboard, the band conditions section shows ratings for up to four bands.
 Each band displays separate ratings for Day and Night propagation:

 • A colored bar shows whether conditions are Good, Fair, Poor, or Unknown.